antoninodarpa/Esecizi_JavaScript/README.md

 # Destructuring

-Perform a code refactoring by using the Rest Operator.
+Perform a code refactoring by using the Spread Operator.
 The output of the console.log must be the same.